Critical Care Track

 7 anesthesiology rotations as a CA-3 resident

 PGY-5 Year: 6 ICU rotations as a CCM fellow

 1 elective ICU rotation as a CCM fellow

 BENEFITS OF THE OSP

-The uniqueness of this integrated training has made our graduates highly competitive when applying for jobs and subsequent fellowship positions.
-Previous graduates have been very successful in obtaining positions practicing anesthesia and critical care medicine in renowned academic and private practice hospitals across the country.
-Others have gone on to pursue further specialty training at prestigious programs nationwide prior to entering practice.
+This thorough, integrated training has made our graduates highly competitive when applying for jobs and additional fellowships.
+Previous graduates have been very successful in obtaining positions in anesthesia and critical care medicine at broad range of academic and private pracitce hospitals across the country, including OHSU.
+Others have gone on to pursue further training at prestigious programs nationwide prior to entering practice.

-Thank you again for your interest in our program.
-Please feel free to contact me with any questions about the program or life in Portland.
+Thank you again for your interest in our exciting program; I speak for all of us when I say we are proud of the top-quality training we provide in a supportive, engaging environment.
+Please feel free to contact me with any questions about the Oregon Scholars Program, OHSU, or life in Portland.